rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  Bitcoin hard forks resulting in
  BCH and
  BSV,
- there has been a growing chorus of criticism from Bitcoin maximalists that their targets felt was "toxic".
+ there has been an ongoing chorus of criticism from Bitcoin maximalists.
 And like any community made up of humans, there will always be some who are polite, and others who are not.